NOREMCODES/word-counter/README.md

-# word-counter
+# Word Counter 🧮

-A simple Python script that counts words in a sentence.
+This is a mini Python script that counts the number of words in a given string.

+## Usage
+Change the `sample_text` variable to test different text inputs.

+## Example